OutSystems/docs-bestpractices/src/lifecycle/clean-up-dev-environment/clean-up-development.md

 ![](images/servicecenter-module-delete.png?width=700)

-## Application Data
+## Application data

-Application data is basically all the information that is stored in the database Entities of your applications.
+Application data is basically all the information that's stored in the database Entities of your applications.
 This includes the data that you'll be adding during the unit testing as well as deleted Entities and Attributes of the data model.

-<div class="subtopic">Test Data</div>
+### Test data

 Especially in the development environment is common to have test/dummy data.
 This is the result of the developers’ tests during the development of different features.
-Although this data is not critical for the application to run, it’s common that this data will grow and sometimes may even have some inconsistencies, being useful to clean it from time to time.
+Although this data isn't critical for the application to run, it’s common that this data to grow and sometimes may even have some inconsistencies, being useful to clean it from time to time.
 With OutSystems, you don’t need to have access to the database to perform these cleaning operations.
 Check [How to delete data from Entities](https://success.outsystems.com/Documentation/How-to_Guides/Data/How_to_delete_data_from_Entities) to implement your own delete data logic.

-<div class="subtopic">Entities and Attributes</div>
+### Entities and Attributes

 When you delete Entities and Attributes in your applications, OutSystems doesn't delete the corresponding table or column in the database.
 Your data is safely stored just in case you want to rollback your application.
-If you feel that those entities and attributes will no longer be used, then it’s a best practice to delete them, thus freeing database space.
+If you feel that those entities and attributes are no longer used, then it’s a best practice to delete them, thus freeing database space.
 For that OutSystems provides the DbCleaner API methods:

 * [Attribute_ListDeleted](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#Attribute_ListDeleted): Returns a list of attributes, with their information, that have been deleted from module’s meta model but are still physically present in the database.
 * [Attribute_DropColumn](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#Attribute_DropColumn): Physically deletes the database table column associated to the specified entity attribute.
-If the entity attribute still exists in a module's meta model, the delete operation will not be performed.
+If the entity attribute still exists in a module's meta model, the delete operation it's not performed.
 * [Entity_ListDeleted](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#Entity_ListDeleted): Returns a list of entities, with their information, that have been deleted from module’s meta model but are still physically present in the database.
 * [Entity_DropTable](https://success.outsystems.com/Documentation/11/Reference/OutSystems_APIs/DbCleaner_API#Entity_DropTable): Physically deletes the database table associated to the specified entity.
-If the entity still exists in a module's meta model, the delete operation will not be performed.
+If the entity still exists in a module's meta model, the delete operation isn't performed.

 ## Processes